ventoy/Ventoy/README.md

 VMware ESXi, Citrix XenServer, Xen XCP-ng

 # Subscription Service
-Ventoy is an open source software under GPLv3 license.
+Ventoy is open source software under GPLv3 license.
-But the Ventoy project needs to pay for the server hosting, the domain name, bandwidth, many USB sticks for testing, large capacity of HDD (for downloading ISO files) and so on.
+However, the Ventoy project needs to pay for the server hosting, the domain name, bandwidth, many USB sticks for testing, large capacity of HDD (for downloading ISO files) and so on.
 For the better and sustainable development of Ventoy, please get the [Subscription Service](https://www.ventoy.net/en/doc_subscription.html).

 # Tested Image Report